 The OTS are to be awarded to international PhD recipients for a maximum of four years.
 These scholarships are to be automatically awarded to the student for each of the three years following the first year provided the student maintains good academic standing and continues to meet recipient eligibility requirements.

-Each Faculty will nominate two to three students in the Winter term for Fall admission.
+Each Faculty will nominate up to 5 students in the Winter term for admission in the following Spring, Fall or Winter terms.

 Funding for this program is contingent upon annual confirmation of support from the provincial government.

-Each OTS is valued at $40,000 annually and is automatically renewable for an additional three years provided the recipient maintains good academic standing and continues to meet recipient eligibility requirements.
+Each OTS is valued at $40,000 annually ($26,666 from the Ontario Government and $13,333 from the University/Faculty/department/supervisor) and is automatically renewable for an additional three years provided the recipient maintains good academic standing and continues to meet recipient eligibility requirements.

-- recipients must have achieved a first-class average in each of the two years of full-time study prior to being awarded the OTS;
+- Recipients must have achieved a first-class (A-/80% Ontario equivalent) average in each of the two years of full-time study prior to being awarded the OTS.

-- recipients must not have concurrently accepted a scholarship from Natural Sciences and Engineering Research Council (NSERC) (ie. IPS) or Ontario Graduate Scholarship (OGS) and must not concurrently be receiving significant external sponsorships or scholarships (for example, in excess of $10,000)
+- Recipients must not have concurrently accepted an Ontario Graduate Scholarship (OGS) or Vanier Scholarship and must not concurrently be receiving significant external sponsorships or scholarships (for example, in excess of $10,000).

 A call for nominations will be sent to the Faculty Offices in January of each year.

-Please contact the Co-ordinator, Financial Aid and Awards in Graduate Studies and Postdoctoral Affairs (GSPA) for more information.
+Please contact the appropriate Manager, Graduate Financial Aid and Awards in Graduate Studies and Postdoctoral Affairs (GSPA) for further information regarding this award.